 “If the 6 GHz AP reported in a TBTT Information field in a Reduced Neighbor Report element is not part of a multiple BSSID set, then the BSS Parameters subfield shall be included with the Multiple BSSID subfield set to 0.
 If the 6 GHz AP reported in a TBTT Information field in a Reduced Neighbor Report element is a transmitted BSSID, then the BSS Parameters subfield shall be included with the Multiple BSSID subfield set to 1 and the Transmitted BSSID subfield set to 1.
 If the 6 GHz AP reported in a TBTT Information field in a Reduced Neighbor Report element is a nontransmitted BSSID, then the BSS Parameters subfield shall be included with the Multiple BSSID subfield set to 1 and the Transmitted BSSID subfield set to 0.”

+[RS: accepted]

 [016] 151.17, change “Co-located AP” to “Co-Located AP” to align with the naming of revmd and Neighbor AP Information field.
 Change the reference to the name correspondingly.

+[RS: accepted.
+Changed throughout.
+Also, consistently use “Member Of ESS With 2.4/5 GHz Co-Located AP” (not capitalization and space after “2.4/5”)]

 [017] 420.19, change “Intra-PPDU power save is the power save mechanism for an HE STA to enter the doze state or become unavailable until the end of a received PPDU that is identified as an Intra-BSS frame” to “Intra-PPDU power save is the power save mechanism for an HE STA to enter the doze state or become unavailable until the end of a received PPDU that is identified as an intra-BSS frame”

+[RS: corrected with #20308]

 Style Guide 2.8 – Terminology: frame vs packet vs PPDU vs MPDU